Landmark on the Lake: Design

-The 28 story building is 350 feet tall and contains 275 condominium units.
+The 28 story building is 248 feet tall and contains 275 condominium units.
 The tower was built in a modernist style.
-This building is 248 feet tall from the front entrance, and 350 from the back facade.
+This building is 248 feet tall from the front entrance, and 350 feet from the back facade.
 It sits on a steep bluff.
 Most units have floor to ceiling windows and balconies with views of the City of Milwaukee and neighboring Lake Michigan.
 The building contains an indoor pool, a workout room, a putting green, an enclosed parking garage and a two-story main lobby.
 The building is set on a bluff that overlooks Veterans Park and Lake Michigan.